unique-error/samrajput/README.md

 ## 🔥 About Me

-A minimal and dynamic personal website built for **Sam Rajput**
+A dynamic and minimal personal website built for **SaM RaJPuT**.
-This project reflects my digital presence with smooth animation, social links, and responsive layout.
+It reflects my digital presence with a stylish interface, animated effects, and responsive design.

 ---

 ## 💡 Features

-- Stylish UI with profile image
+- Circular profile photo
-- Animated typewriter intro
+- Typing intro animation
-- Hidden background YouTube music
+- Hidden background music
-- All social icons with working links
+- Social icons with glowing hover effect
-- Mobile-first responsive design
+- Mobile-first responsive layout

 ---